 "Traffic enforcement" is an umbrella term used to describe activities that target a wide range of unlawful motorist practices.
-The first step in traffic safety program development is to identify which behaviors (speeding, distracted driving, DUIs, etc.) pose the greatest threat to your community.
+The first step in traffic safety program development is to identify which behaviors (speeding, distracted driving, DUIs, improper use of passenger restraints, etc.) pose the greatest threat to your community.
 Begin by analyzing local crash and citation statistics.
-Also review quality-of life complaints your agency has received from residents to help pinpoint where infractions occur most often.
-Surveys taken before and after your event will prove helpful in measuring success.
+Also review quality-of-life complaints your agency has received from residents to help pinpoint where infractions occur most often.
+Seatbelt and other surveys before and after your event will prove helpful in measuring success.

-Next, draft a mission statement that answers the five W's-who will do what, when and where events will take place, and why the program is needed.
+Next. draft a mission statement that answers the five W's-who will do what, when and where events will take place, and why the program is needed.
 Remember: improved safety and quality of life should be the main objectives.
 Enforcement is simply a strategy for achieving these goals.